Try a Free Live AI Golf Lesson TRY FREE

 How YOUR Swing Speed can JUMP up to 118 mph in 2 minutes!

-Josh's club head speed had gone down significantly over the past several years, and on the course had dropped as low as 100 mph because he feared where the ball might go.
-Being a "former" long hitter that regularly hit 300 yard bombs, this was pretty disheartening, to the point that he didn't even enjoy the game much any more and had stopped practicing.
+Josh's club head speed had declined significantly over several years, and on the course it had dropped as low as 100 mph because fear of where the ball might go was forcing him to hold back.
+As a "former" long hitter who regularly launched 300-yard bombs, this was deeply demoralizing — to the point where he had stopped enjoying the game and had abandoned his practice routine entirely.

-Having Josh work on the "Throw the Ball" drill for less than 2 minutes, as you will learn in the video below, we increased his average swing speed DRAMATICALLY.
-But first, let's look at where he was when he started out.
+After working with Josh on the "Throw the Ball" drill for less than two minutes — the same drill you will learn in the video below — we increased his average swing speed dramatically.
+Before we reveal the jump, let's look at exactly where he was starting out so you understand the magnitude of the change.

 Both Arms Left Arm Right Arm